Skip to main content?

 31:17

-She publishes her work in academic journals including Resilience: International Policies, Practices and Discourses, Environment and Planning D: Society and Space, and Geography Compass, and in popular and artistic venues such as Brooklyn Rail, Miami New Times, and May.
+Stephanie’s work work has been published in academic journals including Resilience: International Policies, Practices and Discourses, Environment and Planning D: Society and Space, and Geography Compass, and in popular and artistic venues such as Brooklyn Rail, Miami New Times, and May.

 We were able to speak with Ms. Wakefield on Social Design Insights, where she offered an optimistic vision of an experimental future.